grahamjh99/VisionDrive/project-feedback.md

 #### Alternative Method
-For later capstone deliverables and complex projects, instructors may alternatively find it helpful to review student submissions by scoring and commenting on their performance via each step of the DSI data science workflow:
+For later capstone deliverables or complex projects, instructors may alternatively find it helpful to review student submissions by scoring and commenting on their performance within each step of the DSI data science workflow:

 - [ ] Identify Problem
 - [ ] Acquire Data